aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 > [!TIP]
 > A common mistake is thinking that adding an Allow policy fixes access.
 If there’s an explicit Deny somewhere—maybe on the user’s group, or an organization-wide policy—no amount of Allow will override it.
 When debugging access issues, always check for Deny statements first.

+#### Permission boundaries

+Permission boundaries limit policies, and you can attach them individually to IAM users.

+Think of permission boundaries as a **set intersection** between two policies.
+An IAM user with the `AWSAdministratorAccess` policy attached but the `IAMAccess` permission boundary, they will only get the intersection between those two permission sets, which just results in the user only having `IAMAccess`.

 ## EC2

 ### Intro